melange-re/melange-re.github.io/docs/melange-book/counter.md

     make init

 To start webpack, run `make serve`.
 The app will be served at http://localhost:8080/.
-In another terminal window, start the Reason compiler in watch mode by running `make watch`.
+In another terminal window, start the Melange compiler in watch mode by running `make watch`.

 Open `Index.re` and you'll see this: